 In 2008, we installed 1,450 solar panels at our herbal tea manufacturing plant in Sebastopol, California.
-During the sunny months, the solar panels may actually produce 100% of our electricity, and we even send some back into the power grid.
-On average, our solar panels have generated about 425,000 kwh of electricity annually, providing about 55-65% of our total requirements, depending on the year.
+During the sunny summer afternoons, the solar panels may actually produce 100% of our electricity, and we even send some back into the power grid.
+On average, our solar panels produce about 40% of our electricity use, including all our office and warehouse locations.
+For more information, check out our Annual Sustainability & Benefit Report.

 The California Green Business Program is a government program working with local agencies to recognize and assist businesses that operate in an environmentally friendly manner.

 Traditional Medicinals® became California Green Business Certified in 2013.
 To become certified, a business must focus on environmental efforts such as waste reduction, water conservation, energy conservation, and pollution prevention.
 We showed that we had taken actions to conserve resources and prevent pollution in both our facility (green building and renewable energy) and our operations (environmentally-preferable purchasing and other practices).
 Credit worthy action items were verified through onsite assessments by an auditor from the local agency, the Sonoma County Green Business Program.

 Carbon footprint calculations can be hard to wrap your mind around.
 A company’s Carbon Footprint is the amount of greenhouse gases (GHG) and specifically carbon dioxide (CO2) that has been emitted through all activities of the company in the manufacture and transport of their products.
 By keeping a close eye on our carbon footprint, we can take steps to minimize our impact on climate change.